Jack Vettriano

-Jack Vettriano (born Jack Hoggan, 17 November 1951 – 1 March 2025) was a Scottish painter, known for his distinctive figurative style, often depicting scenes of romance, mystery, and nostalgia.
+Jack Vettriano (/ˌvɛtr.iˈɑːnoʊ/; born Jack Hoggan, 17 November 1951 – 1 March 2025) was a Scottish painter, known for his distinctive figurative style, often depicting scenes of romance, mystery, and nostalgia.
 Largely self-taught, Vettriano gained international recognition with his 1992 painting The Singing Butler, which became one of the best-selling art prints in the UK.

 His works, characterized by cinematic composition and atmospheric lighting, frequently depict elegantly dressed figures in ambiguous or intimate settings.
 Despite achieving commercial success, Vettriano's work has been met with mixed critical reception, with some art critics dismissing it as overly sentimental or populist.
 Nevertheless, he has remained a highly popular artist, with his paintings commanding significant prices at auction.

 Vettriano exhibited in prestigious venues, including the Royal Academy of Arts in London, and was honoured for his contributions to the arts.
-His influence extends beyond painting, with his artwork featured in books, film, and popular culture.
+His influence extends beyond painting, with his artwork featured in books, film and popular culture.

 Early life

-Jack Hoggan was born on 17 November 1951 in the industrial seaside town of Methil, Fife, where he also grew up.
+Hoggan was born on 17 November 1951 in the industrial seaside town of Methil, Fife, where he also grew up.
 He was raised in poverty; he lived with his mother, father and older brother in a spartan miner's house, sharing a bed with his brother and wearing hand-me-down clothes.
-From the age of 10, his father sent him out delivering papers and milk, cleaning windows and picking potatoes – any job that would earn money.
+From the age of 10, his father sent him out delivering papers and milk, cleaning windows and picking potatoes; any job that would earn money.
 His father took half his earnings.

 Hoggan left school at 15 and later became an apprentice mining engineer.
 For a short time in the late 1960s, he had a summer job as a bingo caller at the Beachcomber Amusements on Leven Promenade.
 He took up painting as a hobby in the 1970s, when a girlfriend bought him a set of watercolours for his 21st birthday.
 His earliest paintings, under his birth name Jack Hoggan, were copies or pastiches of impressionist paintings; his first painting was a copy of Claude Monet's The Poppy Field near Argenteuil.
 Much of his influence came from studying paintings at the Kirkcaldy Museum and Art Gallery.
 In 1984, Hoggan first submitted his work to the Shell-sponsored art exhibition in the museum.

 In 1987, when he was 36, Hoggan left his wife Gail, seeking to emulate Paul Gauguin.
 He quit his job in educational research and moved to Edinburgh where he adopted his mother's maiden name Vettriano.
 He applied to study Fine Art at the University of Edinburgh, but his portfolio was rejected.